Chow theory of toric variety bundles: Minkowski weights

-\begin{remark} Theorem~\ref{thm: Minkowski weights} applied to the universal toric variety bundle $[Z/T] \to \Bcal T$ (see \Cref{sec: mixing collection and universal bundle}) describes $A^\star_T Z$ as the $A^\star_T$-module of piecewise polynomial functions.
-The weights associated to maximal cones determine the piecewise polynomial, while the balancing condition is precisely the statement that these polynomials are compatible with restriction to faces: it states that the difference of two maximal weights along a common face is divisible by the equation cutting out that face, and factoring out this equation gives the weight along the face. \end{remark}
+and so the weight associated to each maximal cone is simply a polynomial.
+The balancing condition is then precisely the statement that these polynomials are compatible with restriction to faces: it states that the difference of two adjacent maximal cone weights is divisible by the equation cutting out the common face, and so vanishes upon restriction.
+This ensures that the polynomials associated to the maximal cones glue to a global piecewise polynomial. \end{remark}

 \begin{example} Take $N = \Z^2$ and let $\Sigma$ be the complete fan

 so that $Z \cong \FF_1$.
 Fix a smooth base variety $X$ and an arbitrary mixing collection $L \colon \Z^2 \to \Pic X$ and let $p \colon Y \to X$ be the associated toric variety bundle.
 Write: